 The AIoT device is assumed to have sufficient power budget to compute multiple HASH(RAND_READ, AIoT_ID).
 This computation (i.e., step 7) is required for every AIoT device in range for every received paging message if protection of paging messages is required.

 The RAN Reader needs to be configured with AIoT_ID list and be able to compute HASH(RAND_READ, AIoT_ID).

-Editor’s Note: Further evaluation is FFS.
+NOTE: Security evaluation is incomplete.